-In this lesson, pupils will consider the question ‘What motivates a Christian to love others?
+In this activity, pupils will consider the question ‘What motivates a Christian to love others?
 This will develop their understanding of Jesus’ commandment to ‘love God and your neighbour as yourself’ in Christian living.
 They do this by examining examples from the Gospels, including the parable of the Good Samaritan.

 They will be able to answer questions about the example that Jesus showed in following these commandments, as it is recorded in the Bible, his role as a Saviour and servant to all mankind in Christian thinking.